-Business subscriptions can avail of Redbooth’s multiple organizations.
-This feature is only beneficial for large corporations that have distinct departments that do not interact with one another.
+Enterprise subscriptions can take advantage of Redbooth's multiple organizations capability.
+This feature is primarily beneficial for large corporations that have distinct departments that do not interact with one another.
 We do not recommend using multiple organizations on a project-by-project basis as it can make user management more difficult.

 To add another organization to your subscription, please contact us at support.
 You cannot manually add an organization.